zubayr-ahmad/zubayr-ahmad/README.md

 # Hey there! 👋

-I'm Muhammad Zubair, a data science student at Punjab University College of Information Technology (PUCIT), currently in my 5th semester.
-I have a passion for problem-solving, hard work, and honing my skills in the world of data science.
-I am also working as an online Python and Database instructor at [Preply](https://preply.com/en/tutor/4006737).
+I'm Muhammad Zubair, a data science student at Punjab University College of Information Technology (PUCIT), currently in my 6th semester.
+I have a passion for problem-solving, machine learning, and honing my skills in the world of data science.
+I am also working as an online Data Science instructor at [Preply](https://preply.com/en/tutor/4006737).

 ## About Me